p0po/study/String.java.md

         this(ascii, hibyte, 0, ascii.length);
     }

-    /* Common private utility method used to bounds check the byte array
-     * and requested offset & length values used by the String(byte[],..)
-     * constructors.
-     */
     private static void checkBounds(byte[] bytes, int offset, int length) {
         if (length < 0)
             throw new StringIndexOutOfBoundsException(length);